CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Related Work

 \subsection{End-to-end Autonomous Driving}

-End-to-end autonomous driving methods replaced traditional modular design by the end-to-end manner.
-UniAD \citep{UniAD} first demonstrated the potential of end-to-end by unifying perception and planning within a unified framework.
-VAD \citep{VAD} vectorized the scene representation and improved the efficiency of inference.
-PARA-Drive \citep{PARA-Drive} decomposed the traditional pipeline and searched for optimal architectures.
-Some works also integrated world model.
-LAW \citep{LAW} and World4Drive \citep{world4drive} predicted future visual latents via a world model, improving temporal understanding.
-SSR \citep{SSR} utilized sparse tokens to represent dense BEV features and similarly employed a world model to predict the next feature to enhance scene comprehension.
+End-to-end autonomous driving methods replace traditional modular pipelines with unified models optimized directly for driving objectives.
+UniAD \citep{UniAD} demonstrates the potential of this paradigm by integrating perception and planning within a single framework.
+VAD \citep{VAD} vectorizes scene representations to improve inference efficiency, while PARA-Drive \citep{PARA-Drive} decomposes the traditional pipeline and searches for effective end-to-end architectures.
+Recent work also incorporates world models into driving systems.
+LAW \citep{LAW} and World4Drive \citep{world4drive} predict future visual latents to improve temporal understanding.
+SSR \citep{SSR} uses sparse tokens to represent dense BEV features and similarly predicts future features for scene comprehension.
 WoTE \citep{WoTE} leverages a world model to predict future states, enabling online trajectory evaluation and selection.
-Our approach leverages world model as an offline simulator.
-Specifically, the RL policy iteratively interacts with world model to imagine future scene transitions, enabling reward-driven policy optimization.
+In contrast, our approach uses a latent world model as a reactive simulator for policy learning: the RL actor interacts with the world model to imagine future scene transitions and optimize reward-driven behavior.